Taking pets abroad

 - Your pet must have an ID chip.
 Dogs also have to be registered.

-- Your pet must have been vaccinated against rabies at least 21 days before departure (information in Dutch).
+- Your pet must have been vaccinated against rabies (information in Dutch) at least 21 days before departure.
 This must be recorded in the pet passport.

-- Some EU countries will not allow you to enter with animals younger than 3 months old because a rabies vaccination is not effective at this age.
+- Many EU countries will not allow you to enter with animals younger than 15 weeks old because a rabies vaccination is not effective at this age.

-- If you are travelling to Ireland, Malta or Finland your pet must have been treated for worms.
+- If you are travelling to Finland, Ireland, Malta or Norway, your pet must have been treated for worms.

 Additional regulations

-You can find the requirements for each country on the LICG website (information in Dutch).
+You can find the requirements for each country (in Dutch) on the website of the National Pet Information Centre (LICG).

-The rules for travelling with a dog, cat or ferret outside the EU vary by country.
-Take the following into account:
+The rules for travelling with a dog, cat or ferret outside a non-EU country vary by country.
+Take account the following requirements:

-- Your pet must have EU pet passport.
+- Your will usually need an EU pet passport.
 You can get this from your vet.
-You may have to have the pet passport legalised.
+You may have to have the pet passport legalised (information in Dutch).

 - Your pet must have an ID chip.